Birth Control Is For Every Body

 Birth control: it’s not just for heterosexual cis women.
 Let’s talk about who else often takes birth control pills, and why.

 That’s where birth control comes in.
-The American College of Obstetricians and Gynecologists has confirmed that all methods of birth control used by cisgender women are safe for TGNB people as well.
-Since menstruation and unplanned pregnancy could worsen gender dysphoria, taking an oral contraceptive is a safe way for TGNB people to affirm their gender and avoid triggering dysphoria.
-Plus, the pill is a much less physically invasive method of birth control when compared to an IUD.
+Since menstruation and unplanned pregnancy could worsen gender dysphoria, taking an oral contraceptive is one way for TGNB people to affirm their gender and avoid triggering dysphoria by regulating or entirely stopping menstruation.

-And heads up: contrary to popular belief, hormonal birth control is not a replacement for gender-affirming hormone therapy.
+And heads up: contrary to popular belief, hormonal birth control is not a replacement for gender-affirming hormone therapy, nor is gender-affirming hormone therapy an effective form of contraception.
 The estrogen that’s in birth control is a different form and dosage than what’s prescribed to transgender women.
 Plus, trans women also usually get an anti-androgen, which is a testosterone blocker.
 So while it may be tempting to ask for a birth control prescription and think that you’re hacking hormone therapy, working with your doctor to determine the right doses of estrogen and anti-androgen will be a much safer, more effective way to affirm your gender.

 What are the different uses of birth control?